Pedro Rodríguez (theologian)

+Pedro Rodríguez García (19 July 1933 – 4 September 2026) was a Spanish Roman Catholic priest and theologian who specialized in ecclesiology.

+Biography

-Pedro Rodriguez is a theologian who specializes on church studies or ecclesiology.
-He has written dozens of books and articles on theology.
-He is priest of the prelature of Opus Dei.
-He teaches at the University of Navarra in Pamplona, Spain and was its dean of theology for many years.
+Pedro Rodríguez García was born in Cartagena, Murcia, on 19 July 1933.
+He wrote dozens of books and articles on theology.
+He was a priest of the Opus Dei prelature.
+He taught at the University of Navarra in Pamplona and was its dean of theology for many years.

+Rodríguez died in Pamplona on 4 September 2026, at the age of 93.

 Works

-Rodriguez's critical edition of the original manuscript of the Catechismus Romanus, the catechism of the Council of Trent, was praised by Joseph Cardinal Ratzinger as being of "great significance" for his own work on the Catechism of the Catholic Church.
+Rodríguez's critical edition of the original manuscript of the Catechismus Romanus, the catechism of the Council of Trent, was praised by Cardinal Joseph Ratzinger as being of "great significance" for his own work on the Catechism of the Catholic Church.

-William May has praised him for his work of analyzing Opus Dei and the founder's teachings, saying that "he has masterfully" discussed the founder's teachings on holiness.
+William May praised him for his work of analyzing Opus Dei and the founder's teachings, saying that "he has masterfully" discussed the founder's teachings on holiness.

-Some of Rodriguez's other works are:
+Some of Rodríguez's other works are: